Special Exemptions for Florida Non-Residential Farm Buildings

 Communicating With Your County

-Florida farmers benefit from special exemptions outlined in statute 604.50, which provides relief from compliance with the Florida Building Code for non-residential farm buildings, fences, and signs.
-By meeting the qualifications defined in the statute and effectively communicating with the county, farmers can easily add structures to their farms without unnecessary regulatory hurdles.
+Florida farmers benefit from special exemptions outlined in statute 604.50, which provides relief from compliance with the Florida Building Code and certain zoning regulations for non-residential farm buildings, fences, and signs.
+By meeting the qualifications defined in the statute and effectively communicating with the county about both building code and zoning requirements, farmers can easily add structures to their farms without unnecessary regulatory hurdles.
 These exemptions enable farmers to focus on their agricultural activities and contribute to the growth of their businesses.

 Authored by Madison Long, Intern